yancong222/NLPDegreeExpression/README.md

 # NLPDegreeExpression
 Learning Degree Expression: NLP measurement and understanding

-Meta-data and script for the manuscript "Second language learning of degree expressions: a computational approach"
+Meta-data and script for the Natural Language Processing manuscript "Second language learning of degree expressions: a computational approach"

+Author: Yan Cong